 Tile flooring in kitchens is highly practical due to its durability and ease of maintenance.
 Spills, stains, and heavy foot traffic are no problem for a well-chosen tile.

-Bathrooms are another perfect space for tile due to its water resistance.
+Bathrooms are another perfect space for tile due to their water resistance.
 Non-slip tiles also make the bathroom safer, especially in wet conditions.

 Tile can add a touch of sophistication to living rooms, dining rooms, and family spaces while offering a durable flooring solution for busy households.